 Kudu Coffee offers “an African experience” just off a revitalized stretch of Upper King Street, near Marion Square.
-In addition to the breezy interior, there’s also a spacious patio with a fountain.
+In addition to the breezy interior, Kudu Coffee also has a spacious patio with a fountain.

-Africa native John Saunders named his coffeehouse for the African antelope with helix-like horns.
+Africa native John Saunders named Kudu Coffee for the African antelope with helix-like horns.
 In Swahili, the majestic creature is known as Tandala Mkubwa.

 This taxidermied kudu sits on the coffeehouse’s back wall.